nihneo/NE0BOT/README.md

 # Ninbot
-A repository for the discord bot "Ninbot"
+A repository for my discord bot "Ninbot"
 -
 -
 -